-Write an introduction for your self-help book.
+Write an introduction to your self-help book.
 Explain who you are and how you’re qualified to write the book.
-Also discuss why you decided to write this book.
+Also, discuss why you decided to write this book.
 Did someone ask you to write it?
 Did frustration drive you?

 Outline each chapter of your book.
 Start with 10 chapters as the minimum, and expand if necessary.

 In Chapter 1, explain the problem or the pain.
 Use this as your chance to connect with the reader through empathy.

 In Chapter 2, introduce the solution.
 Explain how you came to this solution and give reasons why it’s effective.
 Here’s the time to include powerful real-life examples, although you’ll also sprinkle these examples throughout the following chapters.
 While you should also include yourself as an example, don’t just focus on you.
 Show how others were able to use your advice to accomplish their desired goal.